 On a dreary day, the morning of the 7th light of Hanukkah, during a very dark year—the light was rekindled in our hearts.

-We chose Hanukkah to celebrate bar and bat mitzvah with these sweet children from terror victim families because what better time to shine a light through the darkness?
+We chose Hanukkah to celebrate bar and bat mitzvah with these sweet children from terror survivor families because what better time to shine a light through the darkness?

-Each year, we at Vision for Israel organize a moving, meaningful, and unforgettable event.
-48 boys and girls came to the Millennium Center for a theatrical guided tour.
+Each year, we at Vision for Israel organise a moving, meaningful, and unforgettable event.
+48 boys and girls came to the Millennium Centre for a theatrical guided tour.

 Below is an abridged version of the letter we received afterward: